viliwonka/WeightedRandomSelector/README.md

 * Separate component for Construction (StaticRandomSelectorBuilder) and RandomPicking (StaticRandomSelector)
 * Faster, since internal collection is Array
 * If you really need extra speed, remove all functions calls with hardcoding all functions

+#### How it works?

+##### Construction

+0. You input items, and every item has it's own weight (un-normalized)
+1. Array of weights is normalized, so that it becomes array of probabilities/masses (sum of 1)
+2. This array of probabilities get converted to (discrete) Cumulative Distribution Array

+##### Random picking

+1. For each random pick, uniform random number is generated
+2. Depending on size of collection, linear or binary search is used to select correct index
+3. This index is used to return item from internal array/list.